THUNDER9990/THUNDER__ACADEMY/README.md

 # THUNDER__ACADEMY
 This is my First project.
-hii this is amarjeet gupta
+hii this is amarjeet
+hello dosto